During the Mass, which Catholics attend each week, the priest (during the consecration) speaks these words as he holds the communion host,

 When the priest says “this my body”, it is at that instant when, through the miracle of transubstantiation, the bread and wine which we offer as the bloodless sacrifice to our Lord truly become the Body, Blood, Soul and Divinity of Jesus.
 It is His true presence in the form of bread and wine.
 It is Christ.

 What do you actually do during adoration?
 You may sign up to be a regular “adorer” which allows you to schedule yourself for one or more hours per week to pray before the very presence of our Lord.
-You have some time with Jesus to recite your favorite prayers, read the bible, contemplate acts of faith, hope, charity, thanksgiving, reparation, pray a rosary or do whatever type of prayerful devotion that suits you before Our Lord.
+You can use this time with Jesus to recite your favorite prayers, read the bible, contemplate acts of faith, hope, charity, thanksgiving, reparation, pray a rosary or do whatever type of prayerful devotion that suits you before Our Lord.
 You can just sit in silence, simply keeping Him company, just as you would a dear friend.
 In His presence, our hearts are comforted, our souls are uplifted and our minds are quieted.
 It is truly a gift to visit Jesus in this way.